Yasir761/genAPI/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug in GenAPI
+about: Report a bug in GenAPI-CLI
 title: "[BUG]"
 labels: bug
 assignees: